 " 2.
-The War Kettle boiled fo long, that it would have scalded all the Five Nations had it " continued; but now it is overfet, and turned up- " fide down, and a firm Peace made.
+The War Kettle boiled fo long, that it " would have scalded all the Five Nations had it continued; but now it is overfet, and turned upat Onondaga.

+" fide down, and a firm Peace made.

 " 3.
-I now plant the Tree of Peace and Welfare " at Onondaga.
+I now plant the Tree of Peace and Welfare

-"4.
-Keep fast the Chain you have made with Corlear, for now we have one Heart and one Interest with them; but why is Corlear against " your corresponding with us, ought we not to " converse together when we are at Peace and in " Friendship?
+" 4.
+Keep fast the Chain you have made with " Corlear, for now we have one Heart and one "Interest with them; but why is Corlear against " your corresponding with us, ought we not to

+" converse together when we are at Peace and in

+" Friendship?

-"5.
-Deliver up the French Prisoners you have, and we shall deliver not only those of your Nation we have, but all those likewise taken by " any of our Allies; and gave a Belt.
+" 5.
+Deliver up the French Prisoners you have, " and we shall deliver not only those of your Na-"tion we have, but all those likewise taken by

+" any of our Allies; and gave a Belt.

-"6.
-I offer myself to you to live with you at onondaga, to instruct you in the Christian Re- " ligion, and to drive away all Sickness, Plagues and Diseases out of your Country, and gave a " third Belt.
+" 6.
+I offer myself to you to live with you at "Onondaga, to instruct you in the Christian Re-" ligion, and to drive away all Sickness, Plagues

+" and Difeases out of your Country, and gave a

+" third Belt.

 "7.
-This last Belt, he said, is from the Rondaxe, or French Indians, to desire Restitution of " the Prisoners taken from them."
-The Jesuit in the Conclusion said; "Why does " not Corlear tell you what passes between the Go- "the Dark, while the Governor of Canada con- " ceals nothing from his Children.
-Nor does the Governor of Canada claim your Land, as Corlear " does."
-The General Council immediately rejected the Belt by which the Jesuit offered to stay with them, saying, We have already accepted Corlear's Belt, by which he offers us Pastors to instruct us.
-Decane-sora CHAP. for added, The Jesuits have always deceived us, XIII. for while they preached Peace, the French came and knocked us on the Head.
+This last Belt, he said, is from the Ron-" dane, or French Indians, to defire Restitution of

+" the Prisoners taken from them."

+The Jesuit in the Conclusion said; " Why does " not Corlear tell you what passes between the Go-" vernor of Canada and him?
+He keeps you in " the Dark, while the Governor of Canada con-" ceals nothing from his Children.
+Nor does the "Governor of Canada claim your Land, as Corlear fora

+" does."

+The General Council immediately rejected the Belt by which the Jesuit offered to stay with them, faying, We have already accepted Corlear's Belt, by which he offers us Pastors to instruct us.
+Decane-

+CHAP. for a added, The Jesuits have always deceived us, XIII. for while they preached Peace, the French came and knocked us on the Head.
 To this the Jesuit replied, that if he had known that Corlear intended to send them Pastors, he would not have offered this Belt.

-It is to be observed that the Indian Council refused to hear the French, or to give them an Answer, but in Presence of the Commissioners from Albany.
+It is to be observed that the Indian Council refused to hear the French, or to give them an Answer, but in Presence of the Commissioners from

+Albany.